Kleene-Star/KleeneStar.Core/doc/kleenestar.priority.md

 ## Software Architecture

 Priority management in **KleeneStar** is modular and deliberately decoupled from other components.
-The central element is the PriorityManager, which controls the entire lifecycle of priorities, ensures their consistency, and regulates access within a class.
+The central element is the `PriorityManager`, which controls the entire lifecycle of priorities, ensures their consistency, and regulates access within a class.
 It manages all priority definitions server-side and provides a controlled interface for creation, modification, archiving, and deletion.
 Tight integration with the `ClassManager` ensures that priorities are always used in a context-appropriate manner.

-New priorities are created exclusively through the PriorityManager.
+New priorities are created exclusively through the `PriorityManager`.
 Changes are versioned and persisted transactionally, ensuring a consistent and traceable state at all times.
 On system startup, the manager loads all existing priorities, builds indexes (for example by score or category), and initializes relevant events.

 An integrated event system enables reactive coupling with other components.
-These can react to events such as PriorityCreated or PriorityUpdated and trigger corresponding follow-up actions, such as recalculating SLAs or adjusting escalation logics.
+These can react to events such as `PriorityCreated` or `PriorityUpdate`d and trigger corresponding follow-up actions, such as recalculating SLAs or adjusting escalation logics.

 The audit system records every relevant action in the lifecycle of a priority.
 This includes creation, modification, archiving, restoration, and deletion, as well as adjustments to rule definitions, escalation configurations, or permission assignments.
 In this way, complete traceability and compliance-compliant management are ensured.